outrunnl/dbcollect/README.md

 ## Description

-DBCollect is a metadata collection tool for Oracle databases.
+_dbcollect_ is a metadata collection tool for Oracle databases.

 The main part is a Python tool that collects various system files and the output of some commands, as well as AWR or Statspack reports for each